unnKoel/how-solid-works/README.md

   So the whole reactive track path is generated, once component is resolved and set component into signal, this will trigger the subsequential track path, ending with appending that component into DOM tree.

 - CatchError and <ErrorBoundary\>

   `ErrorBoundary` is a declarative expression to define the way of error handler, however `catchError` is a imperative way.
 ErrorBoundary is implemented based on the context, where there is a built-in specific context called something like ErrorContext which puts the function of showing error view in the nearest owner that's newly created by `ErrorBoundary`.
 When any error happends under that owner scope, getting that function from nearest owner and invoke it to show error view.

   What the function of showing error view looks like is that appending elemens associated with error view into the root element to replace children of `ErrorBoundary` component.

   `catchError` offers a imperative way to set error handler into the error context upstream.
 Use case of it is like that report error to server side. `ErrorBoundary` is generally used to provide a view for error case on client side.

+- Why giving up component tree instead of applying owner tree?

+  Build owner tree based on reactive execution path and after-execution cleanup path which is from pragmatic perspective of framework at a low level, keeping it agnostic for the upper level is a good design principle.
+That means a pure reactive system should keep it simple and pure, don't let concepts or semantic from user penetrate in.
+By this way, this type of reactive system is independent and better to reuse in more cases.

+  Instead, component tree is built depending on the clear UI semantic defined by user.

+  Assuming that each signal in one component changes trigger the whole component rerun considering the component as a computation, then this mental mode is what react has done.

 ## Reference